-At Mawgan-in-Pydar Primary School, we encourage a love and confidence in writing.
+At Mawgan-in-Pydar Primary School, we aim to encourage a love for and confidence in writing.

 We aim for pupils to:

 - Develop effective composition skills by articulating, communicating and organising ideas.